Step-by-Step Guide to Removing a Board Member for Violating Policies in a Canadian Charity

 Most Canadian charity bylaws require:

-Taking action without proper quorum could make our decision invalid.
+If you don't have enough members present, reschedule the meeting.
+Taking action without proper quorum could make your decision invalid.

 Issuing the Removal Decision